ivanliu1989/interactive-charts/decastillo-googleVis_Tutorial-ddaad7b/index.md

 mode        : selfcontained # {standalone, draft}
 license     : by-nc-sa
 github      :
-  user      : mages
+  user      : decastillo
-  repo      : Introduction_to_googleVis
+  repo      : googleVis_Tutorial
 ---

 ## Disclaimer

-1. I am an autodidact
+1. We are autodidacts
-2. What I present here works for me
+2. What we present here works for us
 3. Read and follow the official [Google Chart API documentation](https://developers.google.com/chart/) and [Terms of Service](https://developers.google.com/readme/terms)
-4. Sometimes you have re-load this presentation for the charts and all slides to appear
+4. Sometimes you have to re-load this presentation for the charts and all slides to appear

 ---